BettercareHealth/bettercare/facilitators-guide/0-1-titlepage.md

 published: true
 ---

-How to lead a Bettercare group
+How to lead a Bettercare study group {:.titlepage-title}
-{:.titlepage-title}

 A facilitator's guide